How Do I Choose A Layout For My Kitchen?

 With large kitchen spaces becoming the norm in urban households, island modular kitchen designs are all the hype among homeowners looking up how to design a kitchen.
-An island kitchen has free standing cabinets for extra store and surface area to work on.
+An island kitchen has free standing cabinets for extra storage and surface area to work on.
 This type of layout accommodates all your needs with smartly designed features and accessories.
 Kitchen layouts with island give more rooms for kids to play around, do their homework, making your kitchen a multifunctional zone.
 It also provides additional storage, is well lit and ventilated.

 G-Shaped With Breakfast Counter

 This kitchen layout is comparatively new but is slowly gaining popularity.
 The G-shaped kitchen layout is a variant of the U-shaped layout, with the equal amount of storage options and counter space on all three sides.
 A stand out feature of this layout is the partial fourth wall to install extra cabinets.
 If you want to make the most of the G-shaped kitchen layout: and make it more spacious, free a wall in the adjacent room and design a breakfast bar or a pass-through.

 Before you decide on the kitchen layout or how to design a kitchen remodel, consider what you like about your current kitchen?
 What do you dislike about your kitchen?
 It will help you pick a kitchen layout that works best for your family’s needs.